Lawyer for Bicycle Accident St. Robert, MO | Personal Injury Attorneys Greater | Auto Accident Law Firm | HK Law

 • Pedestrians being oblivious to bikers

-While intersections are the most common place to see or experience a bike accident, a National Transport Safety Board report found that accidents on the side of the road cause more severe injuries because the speeds are higher than at intersections because of stop signs, traffic lights or turning vehicles.
-Your St. Robert, MO bike accident lawyer at Halvorsen Klote will carry out a comprehensive investigation into your accident to who and/or what caused it and who is at fault for your injuries.
+While most bike accidents happen at intersections, a National Transport Safety Board report stated that accidents on the side of the road do more damage because both the motor vehicle and bicycle are traveling at higher speeds.
+Your St. Robert, MO bike accident lawyer at Halvorsen Klote will perform a comprehensive investigation into your accident to determine the cause of your injuries and who we need to seek compensation from.

 What Are Common Injuries from St. Robert, MO Bicycle Accidents?

-Because bicycle injuries often require extensive medical treatment and a lot of time off work, you need skilled and dedicated bicycle accident lawyers like those at Halvorsen Klote to take on your case and fight to make sure the liable parties are held accountable and you are fairly compensated.
-In the tragic case of the wrongful death of a loved one in the St. Robert, MO area, we will stand by your side and help you find some form of peace and secure your future.
+Because of the gravity of the bicycle accident injuries, you need experienced and tenacious bicycle accident lawyers like those at Halvorsen Klote to ensure that you are not taken advantage of by the insurance company.
+In the tragic case of the wrongful death of a family member in the St. Robert, MO area, we will stand by your side and help you find some form of peace and secure your future.

 Lawyer for Bicycle Accident St. Robert, MO | Personal Injury Attorney | Bike Accident Lawyers Near St. Robert

-Who is At Fault for My Bicycle Accident Injuries in St. Robert, MO?
+Who is Liable for My Bicycle Accident Injuries in St. Robert, MO?

-Who owes you a recovery depends on the the different aspects that caused your injuries.
+Who you can seek compensation from depends on the the different aspects that led to your case.
 Different accidents may have different, or multiple, liable parties.
-In some cases there is more than one person or organization is at fault, and an accomplished bicycle accident lawyer will investigate your accident and hold each party accountable for the percentage of blame they share.
-Some of the parties we have successfully secured compensation from in bicycle accidents include:
+In some cases there is more than one person or organization is liable, and a knowledgeable bicycle accident lawyer will investigate your case and make each of them reimburse you based on how much of the accident was their fault.
+The most common liable parties in bicycle accidents include:

 A Car, Motorcycle or Truck Driver

 Car, truck and motorcycle drivers are often responsible for bicycle accidents by either not paying attention or driving hostilely toward them.
 But the road is for everyone, and if a car, truck or motorcycle driver injures a bicyclists the same liability in car accidents applies.
-For instance, if someone hits you because they were texting and driving, they would owe you damages.
+For example, if someone injures you because they were texting and driving, they would be responsible for your injuries in a civil claim.

-If your result was the result of a defective product, such as brakes, an engineer, manufacturer and/or vendor may be liable in a product liability claim.
-Anybody involved in the chain of distribution must ensure that products are not dangerous when used appropriately and issue recalls whenever a component is found to be unsafe.
-If they fail to, they are liable for your damages.
+If your accident was caused by a defective product, such as steering systems, an engineer, manufacturer and/or vendor may be liable in a product liability claim.
+Both bicycle and motor vehicle manufacturers are required to design and manufacture safe products and issue recalls whenever a component is found to be unsafe.
+If they are negligent in that duty, you can make a claim against them.

 A Trucking or Other Commercial Company

-If you are injured by a truck driver, rideshare driver or other commercial driver, your bike accident attorney may be able to prove negligence on the part of the employer.
-For example, if a trucking company failed to perform drug tests, they would be least partially liable for your injuries.
+If a truck driver, rideshare driver or other commercial driver causes your accident, your bike accident attorney may be able to prove negligence on the part of the employer.
+For example, if a trucking company failed to perform a background check, they would be responsible for a percentage of your financial recovery.

 What Are My St. Robert, MO Bicycle Accident Injuries Worth?